solid-contrib/solidservers.org/README.md

 5) Due to architectural trade-offs, global locks are not supported in Inrupt ESS
 6) See [#137](https://github.com/solid/test-suite/issues/137)
 7) PSS and Solid-Nextcloud support PATCH with `application/sparql-update` but not with the newly required `text/n3`, see https://github.com/solid/solid-crud-tests/pull/53/files
+8) From our tests it looks like Inrupt Pod Spaces supports PATCH with `application/sparql-update` but not with the newly required `text/n3`, https://github.com/solid-contrib/solid-crud-tests/issues/60

 ## Test-suite report
 When run locally a [test-suite-report app](https://github.com/solid/test-suite/blob/main/test-suite-report.md.js) can be run :